 - Endometrial (uterine) cancer

-- Ovarian, fallopian tube and peritoneal lining cancers
+- Ovarian, fallopian tube and peritoneal lining cancer

 - Cervical, vulvar and vaginal cancers